McLargo/mkdown-docs/docs/index.md

 # Welcome to McLargo's technical wiki

+If I have to pick one single objective on why I do this documentation, that would be to write down my **Clean Code philosophy**.
+Over the years, I have learned a lot of things, and I cannot resume everything in one document, but in a collection of them.
+All the best practices and good habits I applied on my daily work.

 ## What you can find in here

 This **MUST** be a dynamic documentation, constantly updated.
 Any new tool learn